-AfricaConnect3 builds on the work carried out by AfricaConnect (2011-2015) and AfricaConnect2 (2015-2019) which contributed to support the creation, development and use of high-capacity research and education networks in Africa.
+AfricaConnect3 builds on the work carried out by AfricaConnect (2011-2015) and AfricaConnect2 (2015-2019) which contributed to supporting the creation, development and use of high-capacity research and education networks in Africa.

-Through those two successive phases, 19 countries were connected to the regional networks:
+During the first two phases of AfricaConnect, 22 countries were connected to the three African regional networks:

-- UbuntuNet Alliance: Burundi, Kenya, Malawi, Mozambique, Rwanda, Somalia, South Africa, Tanzania, Uganda, Zambia and Zimbabwe
+UbuntuNet Alliance: Burundi, Democratic Republic of Congo, Ethiopia, Kenya, Malawi, Mozambique, Rwanda, Somalia, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.

-- WACREN: Côte d’Ivoire, Ghana, Nigeria and Togo
+WACREN: Benin, Burkina Faso, Côte d’Ivoire, Ghana, Nigeria and Togo.

 ASREN: Algeria, Egypt, Morocco and Tunisia.